 Emergency Medical Technician EMT-Intermediate

-The Emergency Medical Services (EMS) programs at Delta‐Montrose Technical College are designed to provide initial and on‐going training in emergency medical care for service providers.
+The Emergency Medical Services (EMS) programs at Technical College of the Rockies are designed to provide initial and on‐going training in emergency medical care for service providers.
 Students may earn initial or refresher certificates in the following areas:

 - EMT Basic

 - CPR and First Aid

 Emergency medical technicians, more commonly known as EMTs, are often the first ones to arrive at the scene following an emergency, ranging from car accidents and heart attacks and everything in between.
 Lives are often hanging in the balance, and EMTs must act quickly to save them.
 The pressure might be too daunting for most, but the reality is that people’s lives depend on the speedy, competent care that EMTs and paramedics provide.

 Courses include EMT Basic and Intermediate as well as Advanced Cardiac Life Support, CPR and First Aid, IV Therapy for EMT’s and Pediatric Advanced Life Support.